 - Heat the iron to a medium heat.

-- Clamp the skin firmly to a flat surface.
+- Clamp the skin firmly to a clean, flat surface.

 - Be careful not to push the glue, but just let the iron gently float across the surface leaving a “wet look”.